-When it comes to creating your landscape lighting plan, it’s always important for homeowners to consider the safety of their family and guests.
+When creating your landscape lighting plan, it’s so important to consider the safety of your family and guests.
 Adding pathway lighting will ensure everyone can safely navigate your yard, but that doesn’t mean compromising on style.

-A top-notch pathway lighting plan keeps your landscaping safe from unintentional trampling, deters any unwanted visitors, and offers safety to those navigating your property at night.
-It also highlights and illuminates the beautiful yard you’ve worked so hard to create.
+A top-notch pathway lighting plan keeps your landscaping safe from unintentional trampling, deters unwanted visitors, and offers safety to those navigating your property at night.
+It also highlights and illuminates the beautiful yard and architectural features you’ve worked so hard to create.

 Not sure where to start?
 Here are our top 5 tips for lighting the pathways in your dream yard:

 There are various placement options for path lights.
 You can place path lights in foliage, or alongside the steps.
 You can also place path lights on lampposts, post rails, and nearby hardscape features.

 Your path lights’ placement will either make or break your path lighting plan.
 Here are a couple of tips on how to place path lights correctly:

 - Stagger lights on both sides of pathways to create balance and ensure you have adequate lighting.
 But don’t overdo it, you want the lighting to blend in with the landscape features.

 - Concentrate the lights on accident-prone areas, like steps and other uneven surfaces.